The Legendary Cider

 Golden Delicious

-The Classic that Stands the Test of Time
+The Process: The Classic That Stands the Test of Time

 1876.
 That’s the year of our first recorded cider sale.